Last updated on .

 Cross above the door

 The church was nearly destroyed during the 1955 Istanbul pogrom.
-Rioters broke into the church and set it on fire, destroying the iconostasis, icons, and all relics.
-It took the next 10 years to renovate the building.
-Another renovation took place in 1999.
+Rioters broke in and set it on fire, destroying the iconostasis, icons, and all relics.
+Renovation took the next 10 years, with another renovation occurring in 1999.

 Bell tower of the Panagia of Belgrade Church in Belgradkapı, Istanbul, Turkey